vmchale/apple/doc/apple-by-example.md

 ### Libraries

-To install the libraries, you will can use [ghcup](https://www.haskell.org/ghcup/) to install cabal and GHC.
+To install the libraries, you can use [ghcup](https://www.haskell.org/ghcup/) to install cabal and GHC.

 Then: